aherbert/gdsc-test/docs/relativeequality.rst

 Test Framework Support
 ----------------------

-Testing relative equality within a test framework is simplied using predicates.
+Testing relative equality within a test framework is simplified using predicates.
 For example a test for floating-point relative equality in ``JUnit 5`` must adapt the test for absolute difference::